 Architectural and Professional Stencils

 Have you been to your local office supply store and browsed the aisle where they have supplies for architects?
 I love that aisle (let’s be honest, I just love the whole office supply store, but I especially like that section).
 Here you’ll find all those tools you needed in high school math class – compass, triangle, that little half circle thingie (I’m probably the only nerd you know that was terrible at math, so I don’t know all their names).
 But look a bit closer and you’ll find a few stencils that will also work for your bullet journal.
-There’s the stencil with dozens of different size circles, and also the one with all the different size squares.
-And don’t forget the french curve shapes (I’ve got more of those that I know what to do with).
+There’s the stencil with dozens of different-sized circles, and also the one with all the different-sized squares.
+And don’t forget the French curve shapes (I’ve got more of those than I know what to do with).

 Architect Art Stencils